 Meet George and Bella.
 Married for forty-four years, George and Bella worry that the community theater to which they have devoted their lives will have to close its doors.
 They need a production that will rescue it… something to bring in the public.

-(Light comes on JOE.)
+(Light comes on JOE.
+JOE is expressionless.)

 (Light goes out on GEORGE, BELLA, and JOE.)